jeysal/typesafe-routes/README.md

 }
 ```

-Next example shows how it can be imported and used to achieve a typesafe `Vector2D` parser/serializer.
+The next example shows how it can be imported and used to achieve a typesafe `Vector2D` parser/serializer.

 ``` ts
 import { Parser, route } from "typesafe-routes";